-Approximately once a week you will have an "overall" history quiz on previous lessons, a Map Test from previous lessons, and an essay.
+Approximately once every two weeks you will have an "overall" history quiz on previous lessons, a Map Test from previous lessons, and an essay.

 The essay questions will be presented to you throughout the week.
 Look at mrhousch.com for the essay questions for each lesson.
 This image is courtesy of hotdog.com.